Process of Accreditation

 The self-study report contains two parts: Part One, a set of responses to questions about the unit; and Part Two, more detailed information about compliance with the accrediting standards and supporting documentation.

 Part One is essentially an introduction to the report.
-It covers such basics as size of enrollment in each academic specialty, the unit’s mission, membership of the faculty, accreditation history and compliance with the 72-credit-hour provision of the curriculum standard.
+It covers such basics as size of enrollment in each academic specialty, the unit’s mission, membership of the faculty and accreditation history.
 The information in Part One is included in the site team’s report to the Committee and Council.